huggingface/blog/bloom-megatron-deepspeed-technology.md

 ## Pipeline Parallelism

-Naive Model Parallelism (MP) is where one spreads groups of model layers across multiple GPUs.
+Naive Pipeline Parallelism (PP) is where one spreads groups of model layers across multiple GPUs and simply moves data along from gpu to gpu as if it were one large composite GPU.
 The mechanism is relatively simple - switch the desired layers `.to()` the desired devices and now whenever the data goes in and out those layers switch the data to the same device as the layer and leave the rest unmodified.

-We refer to it as Vertical MP, because if you remember how most models are drawn, we slice the layers vertically.
+This performs a vertical model parallelism, because if you remember how most models are drawn, we slice the layers vertically.
 For example, if the following diagram shows an 8-layer model:

 ```
 ===================  ===================